Vir (island): Tourism

 Vir is a tourist hotspot.
 Official statistics in 2018 documented over 80,000 guests from over 70 countries on the island already by the end of July.
 In 2018, the highest number of foreign tourists was from Slovenia, Germany, Hungary, Slovakia, the Czech Republic, Bosnia and Herzegovina, Poland, Austria, Sweden and Switzerland.
 With an average of 12.6 overnight stays per tourist, Vir holds the record of the longest time of tourist stays in Croatia.

-Over population
+Overpopulation

 The island is one of the biggest described endemic places of origin of house-mouse-borne lymphocytic choriomeningitis in the world, with IFA testing having found LCMV antibodies in 36% of the tested population.